-Favoring “comprehensive immigration reform” that provides an “earned path to citizenship” for the millions living illegally in the United States, Slaughter supported the Obama administration's controversial “Deferred Action for Childhood Arrivals” (DACA) program, initiated in June 2012 to guarantee that most DREAM Act-eligible individuals would be granted temporary legal status, work permits, and eligibility for numerous publicly funded benefits.
+Favoring “comprehensive immigration reform” that would provide an “earned path to citizenship” for the millions living illegally in the United States, Slaughter supported the Obama administration's controversial “Deferred Action for Childhood Arrivals” (DACA) program, initiated in June 2012 to guarantee that most DREAM Act-eligible individuals would be granted temporary legal status, work permits, and eligibility for numerous publicly funded benefits.
 Slaughter was one of more than 80 House members who, in a letter to President Obama, called for the reinstatement of Affordable Care Act eligibility to the “DREAMers” affected by DACA.

 Slaughter likewise supported President Obama’s November 2014 executive action on immigration, known as Deferred Action for Parental Accountability (DAPA), which authorized the granting of work permits, tax rebates, Social Security cards, and protection from deportation, to millions of illegal immigrants not covered by the DACA edict.
 The congresswoman asserted that Obama was “well within his constitutional bounds” in enacting DAPA, which she praised for “keep[ing] families together” and “expand[ing] protections for DREAMers so children brought here [to the U.S.] through no fault of their own have access to a college education.”

 In October 2015 Slaughter tried to eliminate, from a piece of legislation, language intended to create a new government subcommittee to investigate alleged illegalities committed by Planned Parenthood.
 Moreover, she sought to replace that language with a provision to shut down the House Select Committee on Benghazi, which at that time was analyzing the Obama administration's failure to secure a U.S. diplomatic facility against a 2012 terrorist attack, and the administration's subsequent attempts to cover up that negligence.

 Over the course of her political career, Slaughter's campaigns were supported by such organizations as the Council for a Livable World, the Democratic Socialists of America, EMILY's List, Planned Parenthood, and the Working Families Party.

 For an in-depth look at Slaughter's voting record on key issues during her years in Congress, click here.